 Agency practitioners report that the one of the most crucial ingredients for designing a Grand Challenge is articulating a grand vision to the public and stakeholders.
 The framing of a Grand Challenge vision helps shift thinking from “Why would we do that?” to “Why aren’t we doing that?”
 The articulation of a grand vision also justifies why now is the moment for action.
-Other common ingredients—like imaginative framing, public-private collaborations, and competitive funding approaches—encourage novel solutions and remain agnostic about who the best performers will be.
+Other common ingredients—like imaginative framing, public-private collaborations, and competitive funding approaches—encourage novel solutions and remain agnostic about the best solutions or who the best performers will be.
 Agencies may wish to convene with relevant communities to encourage progress towards the goal and identify next steps or needs.
 “Not all Federal agencies use all of those ingredients in pursuing their Grand Challenge goals”, notes Cristin Dorgelo, former Chief of Staff at the Office of Science and Technology Policy (OSTP) and former Vice President of Prize Operations at the XPRIZE Foundation -- either because the goal being pursued didn’t call for it, they haven’t thought of it, or they don’t have enough resources for those activities.

 Grand Challenges can be viewed as operating under a spectrum of activities.
 At one end, a minimal deployment of the approach entails internal problem definition and goal framing, with the agency then issuing a compelling goal challenge to the public and allowing further action to develop organically.
-(One example is the National Nanotechnology , in which the goal for nanotechnology grand challenges was announced via blog posts.
+(One example is the National Nanotechnology Initiative’s Nanotechnology-inspired Grand Challenge for Future Computing, in which the goal for nanotechnology grand challenges was announced via blog posts.
 A public request for information and follow-on engagement work at industry-specific convenings spurred active discussion on what it would take to pursue such a goal, leading to the development of a white paper and statements of support from various agencies and organizations.)
-At the mid-point of the spectrum, Dorgelo points to efforts like the DARPA Grand Challenges -- including its most recent Cyber Grand Challenge -- which have a grand challenge goal but primarily rely on an incentive prize model, with additional funding opportunities and community convening.
-At the far and most developed end of the spectrum, goals are defined through a rigorous process with stakeholder input.
-For the Department of Energy’s SunShot and EV Everywhere Grand Challenges, the process of internal problem definition was followed by an additional year of soliciting input from stakeholders, e.g., through workshops, around the country regarding additions or revisions to the stated goal definition.
+At the mid-point of the spectrum, Dorgelo points to efforts like the DARPA Grand Challenges—including its most recent Cyber Grand Challenge—which have a grand challenge goal but primarily rely on an incentive prize model, with additional funding opportunities and community convening.
+At the far and most developed end of the spectrum, goals can be defined through a rigorous process with stakeholder input.
+For the Department of Energy’s SunShot and EV Everywhere Grand Challenges, the process of internal problem definition was followed by an additional year of soliciting input from stakeholders; e.g., through workshops around the country regarding additions or revisions to the stated goal definition.

 Implementation Guidelines – detailed explanation of “how”